backrunner/koa-rapid-router/README.md

 # koa-rapid-router

+[THIS IS A MODIFIED VERSION WHICH FIXED SOME ISSUES OF ORIGINAL VERSION]

 It is a routing architecture suitable for any service, and we usually use it on KOA, this is currently the fastest routing architecture.

 ## Install